codepath/android_guides/Working-with-the-Soft-Keyboard.md

 ### Changing UI Reaction

 The virtual keyboard reduces the amount of space available for your app's UI.
-We can also use this same `android:windowSoftInputMode` property within the `<activity>` note to change the way that the soft keyboard displaces the view elements when appearing within the `AndroidManifest.xml` file:
+We can also use this same `android:windowSoftInputMode` property within the `<activity>` node to change the way that the soft keyboard displays the view elements when appearing within the `AndroidManifest.xml` file:

 ```xml
 <!-- Configures the UI to be resized to make room for the keyboard -->